 In the text, Jesus clarifies what he meant by asking God to forgive the Roman soldiers who were executing them (as recounted in Luke 23:34).

 The statement “Father forgive them for they know not what they do” in no way evaluates what they do.
 It is an appeal to God to heal their minds.
 There is no reference to the outcome of the error.
 That does not matter (T-2.VI.A.16:3-6).

-Think about that for a moment.
-Jesus is overlooking his painful execution entirely.
-The soldiers could be teasing him for wearing crappy sandals for all he cares.
+Thus – again, while elaborating for ACIM students what it means to work miracles – the narrator of the text overlooks what is arguably the most significant historical events in human history.
+The soldiers could be teasing him for wearing cheap sandals for all he cares.
 The issue is entirely a question of right vs. wrong-mindedness.

 Never confuse right- and wrong-mindedness.
 Responding to any form of error with anything except a desire to heal is an expression of this confusion (T-2.VI.A.13:3-4).

 And a few lines later:

 Forgiveness is an empty gesture unless it entails correction.
 Without this it is essential judgmental, rather than healing (T-2.VI.A.15:3-4).

 Thus, miracle workers – which is what we are by virtue of our study of A Course in Miracles – eschew judgment altogether in favor of the right-mindedness modeled by Jesus as he met his death.
 It was not his death he wanted to fix, nor the behavior of the soldiers killing him.
 Rather, he wanted to heal their minds from the confusion that the external world has either meaning or effect.

 In other words, healing takes place at the level of mind, which is created through God, and has literally no effect on the world it makes by believing in the possibility of separation from God.